St. Croix

 St.

-Croix lies approximately 40 miles south of St. Thomas and
+Croix is about 40 miles south of St. Thomas and

-St. John, and is separated from them by a deep oceanic trench...the
+St. John.
+They are separated by a deep oceanic trench...the

 sand beaches with warm, crystal